An Accidental, Awesome Discovery of Agios Mamas In Naxos, Greece

 You might also like: The Only Carry-On Suitcase You’ll Need

-I’d been staying in Naxos Town (Chora), but left it behind and headed inland.
+I’d been staying in Naxos Town (Chora), but left it behind and headed inland to explore the mountain villages.
 I started my day with a lovely brief stop at tiny Saint Anna Winery, where the winemaker’s mom helped me taste a handful of wines and their mead as well, to select what I wanted to take home.
 I got to briefly meet the winemaker, Emmanuel, before hitting the road.

 And that’s where things went off the rails a bit (more on that at the end)—but first, I found a true hidden gem!